 Unbinding through Community

 How can the church help support those grieving disenfranchised grief, particularly those grieving pet loss?
 By providing a supportive community.
 C.S.
 Lewis, in his book A Grief Observed, explores the depths of his grief following the death of his wife, Joy.
 He writes, “It is not the fact that I have lost you, but the fact that I have lost the joy that you were to me.”
 Lewis shares his emotions as he deals with despair and doubt, noting, “No one ever told me that grief felt so like fear.”
-This quote illustrates how disorienting grief can be and how it can shake our perceptions of one’s faith and worldview.
+This quote illustrates how disorienting grief can be and how it can shake our perceptions of faith and worldview.
 Lewis emphasizes the importance of community in the grieving process, stating, “We are not in a position to see how the world looks to God; we can only see how it looks to ourselves.”
 This sentiment reveals that while grief is deeply personal, it is also a shared experience where the support of a community can assist significantly with healing.

-Kate Bowler, a modern theologian, also offers a unique perspective on grief in her book Everything Happens for a Reason: And Other Lies I've Loved.
+Theologian Kate Bowler, also offers a unique perspective on grief in her book Everything Happens for a Reason: And Other Lies I've Loved.
 Bowler reflects on her cancer diagnosis and highlights the complexities of dealing with grief, particularly in the face of societal expectations to find meaning in suffering.
 In a later section, I will discuss this notion of being rushed in one’s grief and the opportunity for the church to use the practice of lament in order to help those grieving not to feel the pressure to move forward quickly in their time of mourning.
 However, Bowler also talks at length about community, stating, “The only thing we can do is hold on to each other,” emphasizing the significance of community as a support system for those grieving.
 Therefore, this shows the intrinsic value of a church community.
 In the Presbyterian Church (USA) Book of Common Worship, we commend the deceased to God and affirm the community’s commitment to support one another in mourning.

 Unbinding through Ritual